MKLab-ITI/pygrank/documentation/postprocessors.md

 Intended use is in implementing algorithms like HITS.
 The constructor initializes the postprocessor.

 Args:
  * *separator:* A graph signal (preferred) or data structure convertible to one.
-Is meant to old binary node scores, but other values in the range [0,1] are interpolated.
+Is meant to hold binary node scores, but other values in the range [0,1] are allowed and interpolated.
  * *ranker:* Optional.
 The base ranker instance.
 If None (default) a Tautology ranker is used.

 ### <kbd>Postprocessor</kbd> Sequential